Maximizing the Chase Sapphire Preferred – Burning 100,000 Ultimate Rewards Points

 Some Of These Offers May Have Ended Or Changed

 The Chase Sapphire Preferred is a favorite in this hobby, and that’s with good reason.
 High up on the list of reasons for people loving this card is the welcome offer.
 Here are the important details of the all-time highest welcome offer:

 - Card issuer: Chase

-- Application rules to follow: cannot open this card if you have opened more than 5 credit cards in the last 24 months, no more than 2 credit cards in 30 days from Chase (see more here)
+- Application rules to follow: cannot open this card if you have opened more than 5 credit cards in the last 24 months, no more than 2 credit cards in 30 days from Chase, cannot have any other Sapphire card from Chase right now (see bank rules here)

 - Spending requirements: $4,000 in 3 months